Irregular Ordination

 As the debate raged around them, the women began to consider the possibility of an "irregular" ordination.
 Eleven women, Merrill Bittner, Alla Bozarth, Alison Cheek, Emily Hewitt, Carter Heyward, Suzanne Hiatt, Marie Moorefield, Jeanette Piccard, Betty Bone Schiess, Katrina Welles Swanson, and Nancy Wittig, agreed to participate in an ordination ceremony at Philadelphia's Church of the Advocate on July 29, 1974.

 The ordination service for the women, soon known as “the Philadelphia 11,” was not planned as a protest and was not intended to be publicized.
 Ultimately, the women were forced to go to the press in order to present their view of the ordinations before their opponents could.
 In a statement published nine days before the service, they wrote, "We know this ordination to be irregular.
 We believe it to be valid and right...
 We do not take this step hastily or thoughtlessly.
 We are fully cognizant of the risks to ourselves and others.
 Yet we must be true to our vocations-- God's irresistible will for us now.
-We can no longer in conscience answer our calling by saying, 'eventually, when the Church comes around to accepting us.'"
+We can no longer in conscience answer our calling by saying, 'eventually, when the church comes around to accepting us.'"
 In response, Presiding Bishop Allin sent a telegram to the eleven women, pleading, "For the sake of the unity of the church and the cause of ordination of women to the priesthood, I beg you to reconsider your intention to present yourself for ordination before the necessary canonical changes are made."

 In 1974, dispite acknowledging the personal convictions of the individuals involved, Presiding Bishop John Allin requests that the irregular ordinations be reconsidered.